microsoft/pyright/README.md

 For additional information about Python static typing, refer to this community-maintained [Python Type School](https://github.com/python/typing/discussions).

-## Limitations
-Pyright provides support for Python 3.0 and newer.
-There are no plans to support older versions.

 ## Community
 Do you have questions about Pyright or Python type annotations in general?
 Post your questions in [the discussion section](https://github.com/microsoft/pyright/discussions).